 Carl is Park Trek’s Kimberley, Lake Eyre and Arkaroola specialist.
 He has been working with Park Trek for a number of years running the company’s four-wheel drive tours.
 Carl spends a lot of his time in the bush, both four-wheel driving and bushwalking.
 When not running walking journeys for Park Trek, Carl works with a number of corporate, scientific and fund-raising organisations taking expeditions into remote regions of Australia.

 Carl is passionate about remote travel and has explored many regions both overseas and in Australia.
-He has a wealth of experience and knowledge and you will be well looked after well on one of Carl’s journeys.
-Expect great walks, comfortable travel in customised four-wheel drive tour vehicles and great food prepared in his overlander bush kitchen.
+He has a wealth of experience and knowledge and you will be well looked after on one of Carl’s journeys.
+Expect great walks, comfortable travel in a customised four-wheel drive tour vehicles and great food prepared in his overlander bush kitchen.
 Carl is a truly great host who will have you keen to experience more remote and magnificent locations.

 Andrew is Park Trek’s Tarkine specialist.
 He has been guiding with Park Trek for a number of years and you can be assured of his deep knowledge across a wide range of interests including bird watching, geology, botany, climate and history.